-- Ground beef - An 80-90% lean meat is perfect, but you can also use ground turkey or chicken for a new flavor.
+- Ground beef - An 80-90% lean meat is perfect, but you can also use ground turkey if you prefer.

 - Vegetables - This recipe uses staples like onion and green peppers.
 I like adding mushrooms sometimes.
 Baby portobellos have a hearty texture and do well in tomato dishes.
 If you add some chopped up spinach, no one will even notice and they’ll get the benefit of getting more leafy greens.

 - Seasoning - Italian seasoning (a combination of rosemary, oregano, basil, thyme, and sage) is what flavors this dish.
-Though, we also really like Cavender's Greek Seasoning for a more peppery/less herby alternative.
 If you like more kick, add Hungarian paprika to the pot—it’s from the nightshade family the same as tomatoes and works great in red sauces.

 - Pasta- This recipe calls for elbow macaroni, but just about any pasta will work.
 If your kids are picky eaters, use a fun pasta shape like some twirly noodles, wagon wheel pasta, or any of these fun pasta shapes.